Hospice vs. Palliative Care: Key Differences Explained

 4. Offer spiritual care

 Hospice care focuses on quality of life when it becomes certain that the patient can't be cured.
-For example, if the patient is struggling with cancer, heart failure, or late stages of Alzheimer's disease.

 It's provided when the doctor determines the patient has six months or less to live.

-Hospice care can include all the care services that come with palliative care.
+Hospice care can include all the services that come with palliative care.
 For instance, managing painful symptoms or providing emotional support.

 Eligibility and Timing

-These two types of care also differ in eligibility and timing.
+Hospice and palliative care also differ in eligibility and timing.

 Palliative care can be pursued at any stage of illness.
 It doesn't matter if the condition is curable, chronic, or life-threatening.